suchokrates1/lista-obecnosci/README.md

 pytest
 ```
 The tests create a temporary SQLite database and verify route availability, registration, login, access control and helper utilities.

+## Invoice Module Files

+The invoice functionality is provided by four modules:

+- **`ksef_invoice.py`** – FA(2) XML invoice generator compatible with KSeF specifications
+- **`invoice_pdf.py`** – PDF invoice generator using ReportLab
+- **`ksef_client.py`** – KSeF API client for submitting invoices to the system
+- **`invoice_helper.py`** – Helper functions for invoice generation integrated with monthly reports

+Generated invoice files (both XML and PDF) are saved to `invoices/YYYY/MM/` directory when invoicing is enabled.
+The PDF invoice is automatically attached to the monthly report email sent to the coordinator.